The Way of Shambhala

 Weekend Retreat 1: Great Eastern Sun

 This weekend retreat teaches us how to see the Great Eastern Sun, the primordial energy and brilliance that is the basis of all that exists, and emphasizes the living context for building a sane society.
-Prerequisite: Wisdom in Everyday Life and Shambhala Training Level V (strongly recommended preparation: Rigden weekend retreat and Basic Goodness series)
+Prerequisites: Wisdom in Everyday Life and Shambhala Training Level V (strongly recommended additional preparation: Rigden weekend retreat and Basic Goodness series)

 Weekend Retreat 2: Windhorse

 Introduction and instruction for the practice of “raising windhorse” is given, which opens the heart and refreshes one’s confidence.
 The practice is a way to bring about skillful and heartfelt social engagement, enabling the warrior to go forward in the midst of whatever challenges occur.
 Prerequisite: Great Eastern Sun

 Through exploring the depth of perception, one engages the elemental and magical strength inherent in the world.
 The principle of drala refers to the sacred energy and power that exists when we step beyond aggression.
 Prerequisite: Windhorse

 “The four dignities” are introduced as a path and a process, which describe a warrior’s maturing and widening sphere of benevolent engagement in the world.
 The training in the dignities allows one to maintain awareness and delight at each stage.
 Meek is a study of the grounded, humble and gentle beginning stages of a warrior’s journey.
 Here one trains to overcome arrogance—the primary obstacle to learning.
 Perky is the second of the four dignities and focuses on cultivating sharp, vibrant and uplifted energy through natural discipline.
 Overcoming the trap of doubt, the warrior of Perky is able to accomplish his or her activities with a sense of nobility and ease.
 Prerequisite: Drala

 Weekend Retreat 5: Outrageous and Inscrutable